bdeore/cpu-pipeline-simulator/README.md

 # APEX Pipeline Simulator
-A simulator for 5 stage APEX in-order pipeline with data forwarding
+A simulator for 5 stage APEX out-of--order pipeline with data forwarding

 ## How to compile and run